FranklineMisango/Twitch-AlgoTrader/README.md

 ![](images/construction.jpg)

 ## Installation - Twitch Testing
-* You need to create your own Twitch, Alpaca Markets and IEX cloud Accounts
+* You need to create your own Twitch, and Alpaca Trading API
 * Clone this repo to your local Machine
 * Run `pip install requirements.txt`
 * Create a config.py and paste in that your `ALPACA API credentials` and `Twitch credentials` all specified in the twitch.py